ibm-cloud-architecture/infrastructure-design-decision-tool/examples.md

 ## Online Ticket Retailer

 An online ticket retailer promotes music to mainstream listeners by putting on concerts in intimate venues (500 to 3,500 seats).
-In their current environment they are facing increases in demand as artists are gaining popularity due to Internet exposure and mainstream air play.
+Their current environment is facing increases in demand as artists are gaining popularity due to Internet exposure and mainstream air play.

 They will be designing a 3-tier architecture - web, application, and database - based on their current and future needs.
-The tiers are divided into three layers – presentation (web), business (application), and data (database) – with a server residing in each.
+The tiers are divided into three layers – presentation (web), business (application), and data (database) – with servers residing in each.
 Figure 2 illustrates their architecture.

 ![Figure 2: 3-tier architecture design](/images/figure3.png)